 It’s crucial to remember that other factors, outside an employee’s appearance, affect their chances of getting promoted.
-Additionally significant criteria taken into account throughout the promotion process include an employee’s abilities, performance, and contributions to the business.
+Significant criteria considered throughout the promotion process include an employee’s abilities, performance, and contributions to the business.

-However, if a business culture encourages more casual wear and the individual is dressing accordingly, it is unlikely to have an impact on the person’s chances for promotion.
+However, if a business culture encourages more casual wear and the individual dresses accordingly, it is unlikely to impact the person’s chances for promotion.

 Are WordPress Developers In Demand?